DariaFlu/global-polarization-/README.md

 ## Description

-This project consists of two separate parts:
+This project consists a set of scripts:

-1. `simulate_lambda_decays(TString inputFile, TString outputFile, Int_t flag = 1, Int_t enhanceStat = 1)`
+1. `void add_enhanced_lambda(TString inputFile, TString outputFile, TString confInFile, Int_t enhanceStat)`

+   - Script for statistical lambda enhancement.
+   - Create XYZ polarization vector for all paricles in event.
+Only lambdas have non-null vector.
+   - Output files contains **event** in UEvent format and **XYZ-vector** for particles polarization.

+2. `void simulate_lambda_decays(TString inputFile, TString outputFile, TString confInFile, Int_t enhanceStat)`

+   - Same as `add_enhanced_lambda()` with additional functions.
-   - Simulation of Λ decay into proton and pion
+   - Simulate Λ decay into proton and pion
-   - Global polarization is measured with proton polarization
    - Macro produces secondary particles and then puts polarization in proton

-2. `calc_global_polarization(TString InFileName, TString OutFileName)`
+3. `void calc_global_polarization(TString fileIn , Int_t NFiles, TString OutFileName, Int_t enhancedFlag = -100)`
    - Measures global polarization with macro that provides transverse momentum and rapidity binning
    - Fits resulting angular distribution to get the value of global polarization
+   - Global polarization is measured with proton polarization

+4. `rootlogon.C` loads needed librarirs.

+5. Repository contais some additional .cpp and .sh scripts.

+6. Examples for slurm script are presented in `startEnhLambdaPol.sh`, `startLambdaPolAnal.sh` and `startLambdaPolCalc.sh`,
 ---

 ## Requirements